 The Cameroon Cataract Bond is led by the Cataract Bond Design Coalition, which comprises the Conrad N. Hilton Foundation, The Fred Hollows Foundation and Sightsavers (the three outcomes funders), the African Eye Foundation (founding organisation of MICEI) and Volta Capital (bond manager and performance manager).

-The quality of surgeries exceeded World Health Organization standards with nearly 70 per cent of surgeries achieving a good visual outcome on the day after surgery.
-For those people who returned to the hospital for a follow up four weeks after surgery, 92 per cent achieved a good visual outcome, while only 2.8 per cent had a poor outcome.
+The quality of surgeries exceeded World Health Organization standards with nearly 70% of surgeries achieving a good visual outcome on the day after surgery.
+For those who returned to the hospital for a follow up four weeks after surgery, 92% achieved a good visual outcome while only 2.8% had a poor outcome.

-29 per cent of all patients were from the bottom two groups based on national poverty thresholds, and 45 per cent based on urban poverty thresholds.
+29% of all patients were from the bottom two groups based on national poverty thresholds and 45% based on urban poverty thresholds.